 Evaluation & Findings: The subject property is located proximate to existing public facilities.
 Any development that may occur on the subject property will be required to connect to City Potable Water and Sanitary Sewer at the time of development.
-In addition, the subject property fronts NW 173rd Street (CR 235A), which is classified as a collector road by the City's Comprehensive Plan.
-The adoption of the proposed amendment would not create undue cost to the City in the extension of City infrastructure and/or services.
+Prior to the issuance of any preliminary development order, the applicant will need to demonstrate that any extension of public infrastructure will be efficient and cost-effective.